pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/subtractable-resources/index.md

-And just as the surfing commons is not as much about managing the _water_ as it is about managing the _waves_, if the subtractable resource of scholarly commons is really the discoveries, then the Scholarly Commons is not as much about 'managing the outputs of research at every stage of the research process' as it is about managing the _process of discovery_.
-Though this difference may seem subtle and insignificant, the Scholarly Commons exposes the _subtractability of discoveries_ in a more efficient way than does the current sytem, meaning that there will be opportunity that did not exist before for anyone who desires to participate openly in the unfolding of discoveries.
-Discoveries will happen in the open, for anyone to to watch unfold in realtime, unlike how they happen now: privately, behind closed doors, and only hearing about them later on.
-If we can understand the implications of what this means, it will change our entire understanding of what the Scholarly Commons is, as well as direct our approach to defining it.
-Not only will scholarly commons accelerate research in an unprecedented way, distributing power from the hands of a few to the hands of many, they will be of much greater benefit to mankind.
+And just as the surfing commons is not as much about managing the _water_ as it is about managing the _waves_, if the subtractable resource of scholarly commons is really the discoveries, then the Scholarly Commons is not as much about _managing the outputs of research at every stage of the research process_ as it is about managing the _process of discovery_.
+If we can understand the implications of this subtle difference, it will change our entire understanding of what the Scholarly Commons is, as well as direct our approach to defining it.
+This understanding makes the Scholarly Commons much more of a game changer than many of us are currently imagining.
+It is not as much about the flow of scholarly objects---the Scholarly Commons changes the nature of the hunt.
+The Scholarly Commons _exposes the subtractability of discoveries in a more efficient way_ than does the current system, meaning that opportunity exists that did not exist before, for anyone who desires to play, to participate openly in the unfolding of discoveries.
+Discoveries will happen in the open, for anyone to to watch unfold in realtime, unlike how they happen now: privately, behind closed doors, and we only hearing about them later on.
+If we approach the definition of the Scholarly Commons in this way, it will accelerate research in an unprecedented way, distribute power from the hands of a few to the hands of many, and ultimately will be of much greater benefit to mankind.

 [collectives]: <https://cybersocialstructure.org/2016/10/03/think-of-science-like-an-incurable-intellectual-disease/> "Think of science like an incurable intellectual disease, by Bruce Caron"
 [surfing commons]: <http://www.onthecommons.org/magazine/surfing-commons-hawaii>